 Whether you have already signed a contract that includes a non-solicitation clause or are being asked to sign one, our employment law and business attorneys can review it, help you understand it, and explain how it limits your rights.
 Our lawyers also can help identify opportunities to revise or amend your agreement by reducing its scope, clarifying its terms or otherwise making it less onerous.

-If you have questions about your New York or New Jersey non-solicitation clause or another restrictive covenant we welcome you to contact us online or to call us at (973) 744-4000 to schedule a consultation with one of our employment law attorneys.
+If you have questions about your non-solicitation clause or another restrictive covenant we welcome you to contact us online or to call us at (973) 744-4000 to schedule a consultation with one of our New Jersey non-solicitation agreement attorneys.